xoyowade/mmap_benchmark/README.md

 # MMap tuning on tmpfs
 Benchmark for different mmap prefault/prefetch methods, which writes a 256MB mmaped buffer on tmpfs, with 128B blocks.
+Explaination could be found on my Chinese [blog post](http://xoyo.space/2017/11/mmap-performance-analyzing-and-tuning/).

 # Run
 ```